scope-ink/docs/content/what-is-scope/what-is-scope.md

 ---
-title: "Introduction"
+title: "What is Scope?"
-metaTitle: "Introduction - Scope Docs"
+metaTitle: "What is Scope - Scope Docs"
-metaDescription: "Introduction to Scope.ink Documentation"
+metaDescription: "What is Scope.ink"
 ---

 ## What is Scope?